-Jozani Forest Tour
+Jozani Forest Adventure

 Jozani Forest is the last area of indigenous forest in Zanzibar and part of the Jozani Chwaka Bay National Park.
 It is home to roughly one third of the remaining endemic Kirk’s Red Colobus monkeys, one of Africa's rarest primates, and many other species of animals and plants.

 Jozani Forest’s 44 sq km, about 3% of the whole island, comprise groundwater forest, coastal forest and grassland, as well as mangroves and salt marsh on the coast.
 It provides a habitat for a wide variety of mammals, birds and butterflies.

 A walk through this impressive flora and fauna is one of the highlights Zanzibar has to offer.
 The reserve has excellent nature trails, and our English, French, Spanish, Italian and German speaking guides are well trained and informative.